bernardosulzbach/computer-manager/README.md

-# Daughter
+# Computer manager

-Daughter is a workstation management personal assistant.
+Computer manager is a personal computer management tool.

-You can run `daughter list commands` to get a listing of what it can do now.
+You can run `list-commands` to get a listing of what it can do.

+It is developed under OpenSUSE Tumbleweed and for OpenSUSE Tumbleweed.